When’s the last time you had a truly phenomenal I’m-going-to-cry-these-are-so-good waffle? WAFFLES ARE UNDERRATED! Why don’t we make them more often??

 So yeah, waffles vs pancakes.
 There’s really no contest.

-So all super basic ingredients, but like I said– it’s the ratio that matters.
+So all super basic ingredients, but like I said—it’s the ratio that matters.
 Make sure you add a dose of cinnamon for flavor and for a little necessary sweetness, a little brown sugar.
-If an unrefined sugar sounds better to you, I’ve tried these with coconut sugar, honey, and maple syrup over the past several weeks (yes, baby’s been getting A LOT of whole wheat waffles in the 3rd trimester).
-All verrrrrry good.
-Especially the maple syrup– you get extra extra maple flavor in your stack!
+If an unrefined sugar sounds better to you, I’ve tried these with coconut sugar, honey, and maple syrup.
+All very good.
+Especially the maple syrup—you get extra extra maple flavor in your stack!

 - 3 teaspoons (1 Tbsp) baking powder